For the firms that carry it and the attorneys who do it every day.

 get startedThe BLRA™ is where the work begins

-The same philosophy I had carried through 14 years of clinical practice, I brought into trauma-centered law firms.
+The same philosophy I carried through 14 years of clinical practice, I bring into trauma-centered law firms.

 I didn't walk in with assumptions.
 I didn't arrive with a solution designed for a different problem.
 I asked questions and let what the data revealed guide what came next.